Volkswagen ID.4: North America

-2021-2022 models were imported to North America and built in the Volkswagen Zwickau-Mosel Plant.
+2021-2022 models were imported to North America and built in the Volkswagen Zwickau-Mosel Plant or Emden plant since model year 2022.

+In August 2022, Volkswagen announced production location changes and added features for 2023 model year ID.4s: as of the 2023 model, Volkswagen ID.4 units sold in North America would be made in Volkswagen's Chattanooga Tennessee Assembly Plant.

+Chattanooga began producing the ID.4 on July 26, 2022.

-For model year 2023, the Volkswagen ID.4 sold in North America will be made in Volkswagen's Chattanooga Tennessee Assembly Plant.
-The North American ID.4 got a moderate refresh for 2023 that introduced a new 62 kWh battery pack that is now on the new Standard and S trim levels, the Standard trim level reduced the base price of the ID.4 to $37,495.
-The larger 82 kWh battery pack got updated to increase the peak DCFC charging rate from 135 kW to 170 kW.
-This refresh also includes a redesigned center console, a larger 12-inch Discover Pro Max infotainment system, Park Assist Plus (autonomous parking system), and 45-watt USB-C fast device charging standard across all trims.
-As well as new options like Area View (surround view camera system), VW Premium Sound system, three-zone automatic climate control, heated rear seats, and new paint colors.
+The North American ID.4 got a moderate refresh for model year 2023.
+It introduced a new 62 kWh battery pack that is now on the new Standard and S trim levels.
+The 62 kWh (gross) battery pack is provided exclusively by SK On and has a peak charging rate of 140 kW.
+The Standard trim level reduced the base price of the ID.4 to $37,495 (up to $38,995 since December 2022).
+The larger 82 kWh (gross) battery pack got updated and since December 2022, it is split between two battery suppliers to increase production output, SK On and LG Energy Solution.
+On 82 kWh RWD models, some vehicles get the SK On battery pack providing a 170 kW peak charging speed, while other vehicles get the LG Energy Solutions battery pack with a 135 kW peak charging speed as used in most pre-2023 model year vehicles.
+All 82 kWh AWD models get the SK On battery with the 170 kW peak charging.
+Volkswagen quotes a 10-80% DC fast charging time of 30 minutes for the SK On battery pack and 36 minutes for the LG battery pack.
+The battery capacity and EPA rated range are identical between the two battery packs.

+The 2023 refresh also includes a redesigned center console, a larger 12-inch Discover Pro Max infotainment system, Park Assist Plus (autonomous parking system), assisted lane changing to the semi-autonomous highway assist system branded Volkswagen Travel Assist (Travel Assist is standard on every North American ID.4, however, 2021-22 models do not have the assisted lane change function) and 45-watt USB-C fast device charging standard across all trims.
+As well as new options like Area View (surround view camera system), three-zone automatic climate control, heated rear seats, and new paint colors.